authelia/authelia/docs/configuration/access-control.md

 A rule defines two things:

+* the policy to apply to the rule
-* the matching criteria of the request presented to the reverse proxy
+* the criteria that must match the request presented to the reverse proxy
-* the policy applied when all criteria match.

-The criteria are:

-* domain: domain targeted by the request.
-* resources: list of patterns that the path should match (one is sufficient).
-* subject: the user or group of users to define the policy for.
-* networks: the network range from where should comes the request.

-A rule is matched when all criteria of the rule match.

 ## Policies